carpajr/fcmb/README.md

 #### Overall

-The demo was made with poor data using just my hands to illustrate how the process works and to show the ranking values.
+The demo was made with poor data using just my fingers to illustrate how the process works and to show the ranking values.

 | fingerprint | ranking |
 | --- | --- |